maybebyte/anthesis/why-self-host.md

   contribute to the success Microsoft and Apple enjoy, nor their hold on those that want my aid, for reasons mentioned in this document.

 Allow me to explain my reasoning/proselytize.
-Libre software confers these benefits among others:
+Libre software has these benefits among others:

 - Free as in freedom and free as in free beer.

 - Libre software is collaborative.
 Bugs are reported, pull requests are made, and the software is better for everyone as a result.
 Even those that aren't developers.

 - Transparent.
 The behavior of a given program can be verified;
   consequently, FLOSS can be more private and secure since others review the source code.

 - More likely to adhere to the [Unix philosophy](https://web.mit.edu/6.055/old/S2009/notes/unix.pdf).

 - People in the community volunteer their time to help others in need.

 - Unmaintained software can later be revived because the source code is available.

 - Old hardware is still viable many years later--no more planned obsolescence and forced upgrades.